fbsamples/gcp-to-conversions-api-dataflow-template/README.md

 ```

 ### 5. Build the Dataflow template

+#### 5.1 Install the Dataflow template for BigQuery to Meta Conversions API
-Build the Dataflow template using the following command
+Build the Dataflow template using the command below.
+The resulting template file will be stored on the bucket defined above.
 ```
 export TEMPLATE_NAME="bigquery_to_meta_conversions_api"
 gcloud dataflow flex-template build gs://$BUCKET/$TEMPLATE_NAME.json \